Tyrallis/MultiConverter/README.md

 - Can recombine Skel files back into M2

 ## Support
-Please use the [Issues] section on Github to report any issues, this can also be used to ask for features.
+Use the [Issues] section on Github to report any issues, this can also be used to ask for features.
+Please confirm issues before submitting and contribute to an already existing issue if possible.
+Screenshots in 010 Editor with the correct template or an upload of the file will help greatly in solving any issues.

 Created by [Adspartan]